-At LC Heating & Air, we provide honest, code-compliant furnace installations for Glendale homeowners.
-We focus on proper sizing, safety, and long-term reliability.
+At LC Heating & Air, we provide straightforward furnace installation for Glendale homeowners.
+We focus on proper sizing, code-compliant venting, and honest advice on whether your system truly needs replacement or just a repair.

 Local HVAC considerations